Our governance structure is not working - our systems and processes are good but our outcomes are not where we want them

 When governance is ineffective in aged care the results are ugly but often hidden.
 This is rapidly changing with an increasing focus on unnanounced visits by the Quality Agency and a rise in understanding and expectations by consumers and their families.

 Traditionally, across the aged, community and disability sector, governance has not been a high priority with a reliance on individual carers and clinicians to do the right thing.
-Sadly this doesn’t already happen.
+Sadly this doesn’t always happen.

 What is Governance?